 The final type of chromolithograph is my favorite.
 These are prints that were intended to duplicate oil paintings (sometimes called the "German style').
 The inks used were heavy, oil-based inks which when applied in several layers give a texture like that of an original oil painting.
 These prints were almost never printed with any text on them (though sometimes the title or a name might appear unobtrusively at the bottom of the image), they were usually issued with no margins, and often mounted either on a canvas backing or a board.
 They were also almost always sold in a frame (sometimes quite elaborate) without glass.
 Altogether this makes their appearance very close to that of an oil painting.

 These prints are the ones that were designed to be sold to the middle classes so that they could hang these faux paintings in their home and benefit both from their sophisticated look and from being able to enjoy and learn from the artwork.
-Many fine paintings by American artists were issued in this format, such as Frederick Church’s Niagara Falls, Albert Bierstadt’s Sunset, Jasper F. Cropsey’s American Autumn, and Thomas Moran’s Grand Canyon of Arizona.
+Many fine paintings by American artists were issued in this format, such as Frederick Church’s Niagara Falls, Albert Bierstadt’s Sunset & Sunlight and Shadows, Jasper F. Cropsey’s American Autumn, and Thomas Moran’s Grand Canyon of Arizona.
 It was as much through the chromolithographic copies of these and other seminal American paintings, as opposed to the exhibition of the original work, that this art was disseminated to the general public.

 The leading proponent of this sort of chromolithograph was Louis Prang of Boston.
 Prang's chromos, which were "sold in all Picture stores," were highly praised and became hugely successful.
 Prang did more to create the market for chromolithographs in America than any other publisher, and his work also greatly shaped the output of other publishers around the country.